How to Use This Toolkit

 Stage 4: Draft the Design Brief

-The design brief is a one-page document—front and back, maximum—that specifies every essential parameter of the proposed pilot.
-It is not a grant proposal.
-It is an engineering document.
+The design brief is a one-page document (front and back, maximum) that specifies every essential parameter of the proposed pilot.
+Think of it as an engineering document.
 Anyone reading it should know exactly what will be built, for whom, over what timeline, and how success will be measured.

 Stage 5: Stakeholder Review